tudelft/indiflightSupport/Simulation/README.md

 NB: logs are not persistent (unless you mount another volume to `:/logs`)

-### Dev setup using Docker
+### Development setup using Docker

 This variant uses a local copy of the `indiflight` source code, which is build at container runtime.
-Furthermore it launches the simulation with `gdbserver`, so the `indiflight` c-code can be debugged from within VSCode (or any other debugger than can connect to a `gdbserver`).

 #### Step 1 -- Build indiflight docker builder